Noctis/kickstart-app/docs/cookbook/New_Http_Action.md

 Optionally, you can also:

 * create a template (view) for said action,
-* create a custom HTTP request class for the action, if the action takes any request parameters.
+* create a [custom HTTP request class](../Custom_Http_Requests.md) for the action, if the action takes any request parameters.

-## Creating an HTTP action class
+## Creating an HTTP Action Class

 All HTTP action classes: